ukushu/ReLife_Site/index.md

 - Ability to share your quests with other people (soon)

-- 2 languages support (English, Ukrainian).
-More - soon!
+- 2 languages support (English, Ukrainian)

--
+  - More - soon!

+- Quests history with ability to remove records from history

 ## Standard set of quests

 You don't need to spend a hourst to start work with ReaLife!
 Just a few clicks and all is done!

 - Clean teeth
 - Dantist visit